sandstorm-io/sandstorm/docs/administering/for-work.md

 an expiration date in the future.
 For that reason, the "expires" date in the Sandstorm for Work admin page on your server will change over time.
 For customers who chose monthly billing, the new feature key will expire one month in the future.
-For customers who chose annual billing, the new feature key will expire one month in the future.
+For customers who chose annual billing, the new feature key will expire one year in the future.
 Customers who use a free-of-cost key are typically use annual billing and the billing rate is $0/year, so renewals will occur automatically.

 ### Open source